sagarjaink/apify-mcp-server/README.md

 ![Actors-MCP-server](https://raw.githubusercontent.com/apify/actors-mcp-server/refs/heads/master/docs/actors-mcp-server.png)

 In the future, we plan to load Actors dynamically and provide Apify's dataset and key-value store as resources.
-See the [Roadmap](#-roadmap-january-2025) for more details.
+See the [Roadmap](#-roadmap-march-2025) for more details.

 # 🔄 What is the Model Context Protocol?

 The Model Context Protocol (MCP) allows AI applications (and AI agents), such as Claude Desktop, to connect to external tools and data sources.
 MCP is an open protocol that enables secure, controlled interactions between AI applications, AI Agents, and local or remote resources.

-For more information, see the [Model Context Protocol](https://modelcontextprotocol.org/) website.
+For more information, see the [Model Context Protocol](https://modelcontextprotocol.org/) website or blogpost [What is MCP and why does it matter?](https://blog.apify.com/what-is-model-context-protocol/).

 # 🤖 How is Actors MCP Server related to AI Agents?

 The Apify MCP Server exposes Apify's Actors through the MCP protocol, allowing AI Agents or frameworks that implement the MCP protocol to access all Apify Actors as tools for data extraction, web searching, and other tasks.

-To learn more, check out the blog post: [What are AI Agents?](https://blog.apify.com/what-are-ai-agents/)
+To learn more, check out the blog post: [What are AI Agents?](https://blog.apify.com/what-are-ai-agents/) and Apify's [AI Agent collection](https://apify.com/store/collections/ai_agents).

 # 🧱 Components